 Cycling Infrastructure Glossary of Terms

-Bike lane: The portion of the roadway cross section designated exclusively for bicycle use, and is identified through striping, signage, pavement markings, or a physical barrier such as a curb.
-The minimum width accepted under the CIPP for a Bike Lane is 1.5 metres.
+Marked bike lane: The portion of the roadway cross section designated exclusively for bicycle use, and is identified through striping, signage, pavement markings.

 Catchment area (population serviced by project): The area in which people cycle to and from work, school or errands on a regular basis.
 The average cycling trip is between 5-10 km for transportation purposes.
 Catchment areas may be larger due to the nature and length of the facility and its associated trip generators along the route.

 Hindrances: Hindrances on a cycling route consist of anything that would impede the width, visibility, operation or safety along the route.
 Some examples include intersections, driveways, utility poles, narrow lanes on bridges, abutments, trees.
 A high number of hindrances on a route can substantially affect the route’s viability and its overall safety.
 The greater the reduction of hindrances, the greater safety improvement along the route.

 Multi-use path: A path utilized by both cyclists and pedestrians, and physically separated from a vehicle roadway by either a barrier or open space.
 The minimum width accepted for a multi-use path is 3 metres.

 Project design: The design of proposed infrastructure on all projects should be consistent with the Ministry of Transportation and Infrastructure’s Cycling Guide (2000).
 The guide incorporates the Transportation Association of Canada (TAC) bikeway standards.